 Besides that, osteoarthritis – degeneration of the intervertebral discs between the thoracic vertebrae, is caused by the wear and tear of the articular cartilage.
 This surrounds the surface of the vertebral joints (or facet joints) when friction is produced during continuous rubbing moments between the vertebral joints.
 Thereby causing tremendous middle back pain when making forward flexion and hyperextension movements.

 Once you have understood all the middle back pain causes mentioned above.
-It’s time to take actions to relieve your middle back pain as soon as possible.
+It’s time to take action to relieve your middle back pains as soon as possible.
 However, you need to have a proper diagnosis from a physician before you start looking for appropriate solutions.